 Most cooking in poorer households in Africa is still done using fuelwood, charcoal, and other biomass on inefﬁcient ﬁres and stoves.
 Poor people can spend up to 35% of their income on these inefﬁcient energy forms.

 Affordable and efﬁcient cooking fuels and stoves are needed to reduce indoor air pollution, cut household energy cost and reduce time spent in gathering fuelwood.
 Current options for truly clean cooking, including LPG and electricity, are expensive, so reliance on traditional biomass for cooking will likely continue for decades to come.
 One way of mitigating the negative effects of cooking with biomass is the introduction of improved cookstoves in local markets.

-We have worked with hundreds of small-scale cookstove producers and distributors by strengthening their business and technical skills, developing their marketing awareness, providing access to ﬁnance and technology, improving the performance standards of their stoves to maximise their health beneﬁts and boosting the last mile distribution of energy efficient products through market development activities.
+Energy 4 Impact supports local cookstove producers and distributors by strengthening their business and technical skills, improving the design and performance of their stoves, providing access to ﬁnance and boosting the last-mile distribution of their products through market development activities.

 We also partner with the Modern Energy Cooking Services (MECS), to investigate how to accelerate the transition from biomass to genuinely ‘clean’ cooking fuels such as renewable electricity, ethanol or LPG.
 With funding from the UK Aid (FCDO), we are conduct research to understand the types of investors supporting market development, the difficulties faced by clean cooking companies in raising capital, the strategies investors can adopt to fill the gaps and methods of boosting capital flow in the clean cooking sector.